nicoespeon/understandlegacycode.com/content/blog/avoid-rewriting-a-legacy-system-from-scratch-by-strangling-it.md

 ---
-title: 'Avoid rewriting a legacy system from scratch, by strangling it'
+title: "Avoid rewriting a legacy system from scratch, by strangling it"
 date: 2020-02-10T21:06:13.397Z
 description: >-
   When application becomes impossible to maintain, a rewrite is very tempting.
   But it could make things worse.
 ---

-As we speak about *legacy projects*, it common to reach a point where there's so much technical debt that you can't implement new features anymore.
+As we speak about _legacy projects_, it common to reach a point where there's so much technical debt that you can't implement new features anymore.

 The code was hacked around repeatedly.
 And you've reached the **point of no return**.

-## You try to find a solution to move on!
+## You need a solution to move on!

 Maybe you tried to rework parts of the app, but every refactoring pulls the rest of the app. 😫